rsnpj/notes-site/notes/Year_2/Programming_Paradigms/Functional_Programming/Lazy_Evaluation.md

 ## Strict functions

 <Definition name="Strict function">

-{`
-A function which requires its arguments to be evaluated before being applied \n Even when using outermost evaluation
+A function which requires its arguments to be evaluated before being applied

-`}
+Even when using outermost evaluation

 </Definition>

 Some functions in Haskell are strict (normally when working with numeric